Aamir-24/DjangoInternAssignment/README.md

 # DjangoInternAssignment
-1.Setting up a Django project and app: django-admin startproject projectname python manage.py startapp appname
+1. Setting up a Django project and app: django-admin startproject projectname python manage.py startapp appname

-2. Creating the models:
+2.Creating the models:

 Models are classes that define the structure of the database tables.
 In this case, we need three models: Client, Artist, and Work.